python-pillow/Pillow/docs/reference/TiffTags.rst

 .. py:data:: PIL.TiffTags.LIBTIFF_CORE
     :type: list

-    A list of supported tag ids when writing using libtiff.
+    A list of supported tag IDs when writing using LibTIFF.